kree-dotcom/isomorph/docs/Risks.md

 - Multi-sig risks.
 Governance is decided currently by a multi-sig this is a 3 of 4 model and so is resistent to  up to 2 members of the multisig being compromised but a coordinated attack could lead to a governance attack.
 However important governance actions are delayed by a timelock of 3 days and so even if this were to  occur the community will have some time to react.

+- `setOpenLoanFee` could be abused by a malicious Admin address to front-run loan opening and charge a higher loan opening fee than intended.
+We have set a maximum loan open fee of 10% to mitigate the potential of this risk and the admin address will be a multi-sig to reduce the likelihood of malicious use.
+We would use a timelock for changing the loanOpenFee but due to the code size of some Vaults this is not possible.